Your property is given a Council Tax band, which determines how much you pay. There are eight Council Tax bands from A – H.

 Newly-built/Renovated Properties- Provisional Banding

-The council will provide a ‘provisional banding’ for the property to enable customers to start making payments towards their council tax bill.
+If you have moved into a property which is not yet banded the council will provide a 'provisional banding' for the property to allow customers to start making payments towards their council tax bill.

-This provisional valuation should not be taken as any indication of the band which will be allocated by the Valuation Office and there is no legal obligation to pay a council tax bill, which is based on a ‘provisional valuation’.
+The provisional banding may be different to the actual band which will be allocated by the Valuation Office and there is no legal obligation to pay a council tax bill, which is based on a ‘provisional valuation’.

-However, please be aware that by delaying making payments towards the council tax bill and the property being allocated a band, customers may find that their instalments are higher than they would anticipate because of the limited number of instalments available in the financial year.
+However, waiting for a property to be banded could mean that your instalments are higher than you would anticipate because of the reduced number of instalments available in the financial year.